Foot Wart Removal in Singapore

 Signs and Symptoms of Plantar Warts

-Plantar warts typically appear as small, rough, and painful growths on the bottom of your foot, often near the base of your toes, or on the ball or heel.
-On rare occasions, it can appear on the toes as well.
+• Plantar warts typically appear as small, rough growths on the bottom of the foot, most commonly near the base of the toes, or on the ball or heel.

 Why Professional Foot Wart Removal is Important